-Jeep Safari: For all the adventurers, drives are organized on back roads and forest areas.
-During the ride, you will be impressed by the beauty of the island.
+- Jeep Safari: For all adventurers, drives are organized on back roads and forest areas.
+During the ride, you will be impressed by the island's beauty.

-Ciutadella Old Town: The original capital of the island will simply enchant you with its elegant and picturesque Mediterranean-style buildings.
+- Ciutadella Old Town: The island's original capital will enchant you with its elegant and picturesque Mediterranean-style buildings.

 What to see in Menorca

 The most important festival in Menorca takes place on St John's Day.
 An indispensable part of it is the black Menorcan horses and their elegant riders.
 The riders gallop to the larger island towns and mingle with the enthusiastic crowds.
-Ciutadella is the liveliest, but the festival takes place in a similar form in many smaller towns.
+Ciutadella is the liveliest, but the festival occurs similarly in many smaller towns.
 Black horses can also be admired on other days of the year.
 At one of the fairs, at horse races, or, most beautifully, on a horseback ride through the vast flowering meadows.

 The turquoise sea, blossoming almonds and citrus fruits, fragrant rosemary, white sandy beaches, or secluded rocky coves in the shade of pine trees will enchant you.
-The most famous tourist coves are Binibeca, Cala en Porter, Cala Galdana, and Fornells.
+Binibeca, Cala en Porter, Cala Galdana, and Fornells are the most famous tourist coves.
 Fortunately, many coves have been preserved and are not built on.
 Many attractive beaches require at least a little effort.
 Sometimes there are car parks nearby.
 However, often only a macadam road leads to them.

 Cala Macarelleta: a small white sand beach lined with pine trees.

 Cala Mitjana: one of the most beautiful beaches on the island.
-A beach on the south side of the island, surrounded by cliffs and pine trees.
+Cliffs and pine trees surround a beach on the island's south side.

 Son Saura: In the southwest of the island, very popular with families.
-There are two sandy beaches, Banyul and Bellavista, separated by a rocky point.
+Two sandy beaches, Banyul and Bellavista, are separated by a rocky point.
 Together, these two beaches form the largest cove on Menorca.

-Cala Turqueta: The stunning white sandy beach with natural shade is another piece of paradise in Menorca.
+Cala Turqueta: The stunning white sandy beach with natural shade is another paradise in Menorca.

 Drive your rental car beyond Menorca

 Menorca is connected to the rest of Spain by ferries.
 This is an easy solution if you want to spend your holiday in Spain exploring different parts of this beautiful and colourful country.
-One suggestion could be Barcelona, with which Menorca is connected by a regular ferry service.
+One suggestion could be Barcelona, with which a regular ferry service connects Menorca.

 Of course, do not miss the opportunity to explore Menorca's surroundings, as Menorca is just one of the four major islands of the Balearic Islands.
-Mallorca, Ibiza, and Formentera are definitely worth a visit.
-Especially those who are looking for crazy fun will be impressed by Ibiza and Mallorca.
-In addition to the aforementioned islands, there are many small islands in the Balearic Islands, most of which are clustered around four larger ones.
+Mallorca, Ibiza, and Formentera are worth a visit.
+Especially those looking for crazy fun will be impressed by Ibiza and Mallorca.
+In addition to the islands mentioned above, there are many small islands in the Balearic Islands, most of which are clustered around four larger ones.
 One of these, for example, is Isla del Rey: a small island with enormous historical significance.
 In the past, there was a military hospital on the island.
-When the hospital moved to the city of Mahon, the island was abandoned.
+When the hospital moved to Mahon, the island was abandoned.
 However, various remains from that time can still be seen on the island.